 Dr. Randy Weston, by T.K.
 Blue

-Two great musical friends meeting for the last time in this realm, in August of this year.
+An article by TK Blue.
+The pictures show two great musical friends meeting for the last time in this realm, in August of this year.

 On Saturday Sept 1, 2018 we lost a true musical giant, innovator, NEA Jazz Master, and a warrior for the elevation of African-American pride and culture.
 His compositions disseminating the richness and beauty of the African aesthetic are unparalleled.
 Randy was born during the era of extreme racism, segregation, and discrimination in the United States.
 His life's mission was one of unfolding the curtain that concealed the wonderful greatness and extraordinary accomplishments inherent on the African continent.